top of page

 After all, you can't just stop showing up one day.

-Among the many other things on your retirement checklist, you must notify your employer.
+Among the many other things on your to do list for retirement, you must notify your employer.
 Often, they require you to submit an official retirement letter of resignation.

 Even if writing a retirement resignation letter isn't required, it's the considerate thing to do!